JetBrains/teamcity-documentation/topics/build-approval.md

 group:QA:2
 ```

-You can specify multiple rules in a single feature; in this case, __all__ of the rules must be met for the build to start.
+You can specify multiple rules requiring approval from several users and/or groups.
+In this case, __all__ of the rules must be met for the build to start.
 If a user matches several rules (e.g. a user is a part of multiple groups referenced in the rule),
 the approval from that user will count towards each rule.
 In the example above, if the `teamlead` user is a member of the `QA` group,